 Social – Emotional Growth

-Imagine Foundations at Leeland employs a professional school counselor to deliver a comprehensive guidance and counseling program to all students.
-The School Counseling Program is designed to promote student self-confidence, positive attitudes, relationship skills, and motivation for success, decision-making skills, and an emotionally healthy school-learning environment.
+Imagine Foundations at Leeland employs a Crisis Intervention Teacher to deliver a comprehensive guidance and counseling program to all students.
+The Crisis Intervention Program is designed to promote student self-confidence, positive attitudes, relationship skills, and motivation for success, decision-making skills, and an emotionally healthy school-learning environment.
 The staff work to create partnerships with families to support growth in student academics and career and personal/social development.

 Counseling services that are available to Imagine Foundations at Leeland students and families include: